Tapha123/tourem-website/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "Why apéro?" # leave blank to exclude
+title: "About Me" # leave blank to exclude
-number_featured: 1 # pulling from mainSections in config.toml
+number_featured: 3 # pulling from mainSections in config.toml
 use_featured: false # if false, use most recent by date
-number_categories: 3 # set to zero to exclude
+number_categories: 0 # set to zero to exclude
 show_intro: true
 intro: |
-  Apéro is a unique kind of casual get-together in French culture, when you gather with friends and get to know each other better over some apéritifs, snacks, and anything in between.
-A good apéro is one where you'd happily spend a few hours just hanging out.

-  I hope this theme helps you create your own virtual apéro.
-A place where you and your site's visitors enjoy spending time, and one that helps folks get to know you better.
+  From a young age, I’ve been captivated by the ability of numbers to solve complex problems and uncover meaningful insights.
+This passion led me to pursue a career in economics, where data and analysis intersect to address critical societal challenges.

+  After earning a PhD in Development Economics with honors from <a href="https://www.usherbrooke.ca/admission/programme/734/doctorat-en-economie-du-developpement" target="_blank" rel="noopener noreferrer">Université de Sherbrooke</a>, I now serve as a postdoctoral fellow at McGill University’s Department of Epidemiology, Biostatistics, and Occupational Health.
+As a researcher, I am interested in leveraging data to inform strategies and policies.
+My work spans the fields of economics, health economics, public health, public policy, and social inequalities, emphasizing how economic frameworks influence societal outcomes and drive impactful solutions.

+  Curiosity and dedication have defined my journey, driving me to transform complex information into actionable solutions that make a meaningful impact.

+  When I’m not diving into data and research, you’ll probably find me passionately analyzing a different kind of statistic—game scores!
+Whether it’s shooting hoops on the basketball court or cheering on my favorite football (soccer) teams, sports are my ultimate way to unwind.

-show_outro: true
+show_outro: false
 outro: |
   <i class="fas fa-glass-cheers pr2"></i>Sincere thanks to [Maëlle Salmon](https://masalmon.eu/) for her help naming this Hugo theme!
 ---